dominictarr/meta-test/README.md

   meta-test is currently alpha status. please contact me for any questions!

+/*
+add options for rewritten remaps.

+release,

+then start thinking about aggregation.

+rows and collumns
+  (node versions, a list of different remaps) or
+  (two remap lists which are combined) -- for checking compatibility of different node versions.

+will probably want a nice way to specify a package@version

+! when request('package') it's easy
+! when testing own package might say require('../lib/..') etc ! but that only applies to testing your own package... so it's convieniently limited case */

 current features:

   * run expresso, and nodeunit tests (adapters use a very simple API easy to add more)